 - Charges for tuition and fees, billing, and payments are the jurisdiction of the University Office of Student Financial Services (SFS), located in Kent Hall.
-The SIPA Financial Aid Office does not send bills nor collect payments.
+The SIPA Financial Aid Office does not create or send bills nor collect payments.

 - Financial aid will appear as an anticipated credit on your bill so long as the award has been made by the time of billing and you have completed all necessary processes.
 Aid will be credited to your account shortly prior to the beginning of each semester, provided all necessary documentation has been submitted and processes completed.

 - Please keep in mind that fluctuations in enrollment can impact financial aid eligibility; most student loans require enrollment for a minimum of 6 credits per semester, while most SIPA funding requires full-time attendance (12 or more credits).